By Cheri Sicard

 That’s because there are no brakes on trailers once you unhitch.
 And nobody wants a runaway trailer.
 Wheel chocks ensure that will NEVER happen.

-But are using your RV wheel chocks properly?
+But are you using your RV wheel chocks properly?
 Do you even have the right kind of wheel chocks?

 Unless you are a super RV expert, I predict you will likely learn a thing or two as well from the short but informative video below.

-Mark talks about various types of wheel chocks, along with the things you should look for or consider when buying chocks so you can choose the best wheel chocks for your RV.
+Mark talks about various types of wheel chocks, along with the things you should look for or consider when buying chocks, so you can choose the best wheel chocks for your RV.

 He also says blocks of wood stuffed behind and in front of your trailer tires, something I used to do, are NOT sufficient wheel chocks.
 Oops.